nickoppen/pihole-blocklists/README.md

 To add a file to a pi-hole Adlist add the file name above to the address: https://nickoppen.github.io/pihole-blocklists/.
 I'm not sure how to link to ad lists for other blockers.

-For more see: https://github.com/crpietschmann/pi-hole-blocklist and https://github.com/gieljnssns/Social-media-Blocklists
+For more see: https://github.com/crpietschmann/pi-hole-blocklist,  https://github.com/gieljnssns/Social-media-Blocklists and Steven Blacks excellent [hosts](https://github.com/StevenBlack/hosts) project.

 If you have additions, please add a pull request or just add an Issue.